 |Dual Manifold Line||Single Manifold Line||Dual Manifold,

 Keep your lab organized with PPE dispensers from Safety Emporium.

 Laboratory Chemicals is a must-have reference for every research laboratory.

 Always TRIPLE CHECK that the manifold and supply line are connected to pressure relief (and your pressure sensor) before opening the gas supply.
 ALWAYS use an appropriate pressure regulator to avoid opening the line to more than 1 atm of pressure at any time.

 Should you lower the trap on your line and find a pale blue liquid, immediately replace the trap and back away.
 Consult your supervisor IMMEDIATELY.
 Warn others of the danger, posting signs if necessary.

-This page was last updated Tuesday, November 16, 2010.
+This page was last updated Monday, March 30, 2015.

 This document and associated figures* are copyright 1996-2015 by Rob Toreki.
-Send comments, kudos and suggestions to us via email. *Some of these figures are adapted from the Chemglass, Inc. catalog and have been reproduced with permission.
+Send comments, kudos and suggestions to us via email.